 - Half and half plus lemon juice is the best substitute to use in buttermilk ranch dressing.
 The consistency and taste was the closest to the salad dressing with real buttermilk.

-- Second favorite was sour cream with milk.
+- Sour cream and milk are a close second in taste.
 This was a thicker salad dressing, but potentially it could be thinned with additional milk.

 - Whole milk + lemon juice was the least favorite substitute.
 It was a thinner dressing and not as flavorful.